cca/koha_snippets/readme.md

 All output goes in the "dist" directory unless otherwise noted.

-The tasks above let me write many, small snippets of code which accomplish one thing and then combine them all together into a single optimized file.
+These tasks let me write many small snippets of code which accomplish one thing and then combine them all together into a single optimized file.

+There are also a series of meta-tasks which run a specific compile/minify task, copy the output to the Mac OS clipboard, and open the appropriate setting URL in Koha's administration module.
+They are `ajs`, `acss`, `cjs`, and `ccss` where the first letter stands for either "admin" or "catalog".
+CCA's intranet domain is hard-coded into them.

 ## License